January 03, 2017 · Written by Foodtolive Team

 - Herbal teas

-Use olive oil or balsamic vinegar as dressing for salads, complementing them with natural spices and herbs.
+Use olive oil or balsamic vinegar as a dressing for salads, complementing them with natural spices and herbs.

 Foods to avoid during your diet include: